 Everything You Need To Know About The New Facebook Pages Experience

 You may have noticed some changes to your Facebook Business page.
 In this article, we’re going to be breaking down all the changes that took place and going over how to optimize your page for success.
+Business pages are customizable profiles that can feature pinned posts, highlight events, and have their own feeds for interacting with other businesses and content.

 • Easy switching and navigation between a public-facing Page and an individual profile.
 Manage your Page and profile separately.